 Additionally, the namesake Sisterlocks shampoo is recommended as your locks mature, as the formula was created specifically for the locking process.

 Starting Sisterlocks can be a life-changing process for many, and community plays an integral part in that process.
-There are many forums, Instagram accounts, and YouTube communities that provide a safe space for Black women to share their tips and learnings as they grow their hair, so know that you have many resources available to you to help make the journey as enjoyable as possible.
+There are many forums, Instagram accounts, and YouTube communities that provide a safe space for Black women to share their tips and learnings as they grow their hair, so know that you have many resources available to help make the journey as enjoyable as possible.